aabbtree77/twinpeekz/README.md

 The tools are OK.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
 The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.
 No luxury with "import pdb; pdb.set_trace()" as with Python's REPL.
 Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful, but I relied on go-vim and :GoDef with printf mostly, and RenderDoc.

-Why is Go so little used in 3D?
-The GC spikes are there, along with the [cgo](https://zchee.github.io/golang-wiki/cgo/) layer/binding generation which adds friction with types and pointers (read about my OpenGL bug mentioned below, check the OpenGL part in [this comparison](https://github.com/phillvancejr/Cpp-Go-Zig-Odin)).
-Ultimately, the runtime is too slow for an extremely resource-hungry domain.
-Even the Gokoban game is already not so snappy on older machines.

 The code here was written prior to Go version 1.18.
 The math parts could now use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places, though this is hardly worth it.

 ## OpenGL Experience Report